JetBrains/kotlin-web-site/docs/topics/run-code-snippets.md

 ### Choose execution environment

 The Playground provides means for customizing the execution environment:
-* multiple Kotlin versions, including available previews of a future version
+* multiple Kotlin versions, including available [previews of a future version](eap.md)
-* multiple backends to run the code in: JVM, JS (legacy or [IR compiler](js-ir-compiler.md) or Canvas), or JUnit
+* multiple backends to run the code in: JVM, JS (legacy or [IR compiler](js-ir-compiler.md), or Canvas), or JUnit

 ![Playground: environment setup](playground-env-setup.png){width=700}